bluenviron/mediamtx/README.md

 This software was developed with the aim of simulating a live camera feed for debugging purposes, and therefore to use files instead of real streams.
 Another reason for the development was the deprecation of _FFserver_, the component of the FFmpeg project that allowed to create a RTSP server with _FFmpeg_ (but this server can be used with any software that supports RTSP).

 Features:
-* Supports reading and publishing streams via UDP and TCP
+* Read and publish streams via UDP and TCP
-* Supports publishing multiple streams at once, each in a separate path, that can be read by multiple users
+* Publish multiple streams at once, each in a separate path, that can be read by multiple users
-* Supports multiple video and audio tracks for each stream
+* Each stream can have multiple video and audio tracks
 * Supports the RTP/RTCP streaming protocol